Category Archives: Humor

 A HOMESCHOOLING DAD’S PERSPECTIVE ON ‘SOCIALIZATION’

 I am perfectly aware of the socialization needs of my children.
-As an involved parent and (home)educator, the awesome responsibility falls upon me to ensure my children receive all the diverse and broad educational aspects of the “public school experience” that they miss by not attending their assigned government institution.
+As an involved parent and (home) educator, the awesome responsibility falls upon me to make sure my children receive all the diverse and broad educational aspects of the “public school experience” that they miss by not attending their assigned government institution.

-So here are but a few of my homeschool curricula plans to keep it real and balanced with the Government School experience called “Socialization.”
+So that others may learn from my experience, I submit for your consideration a few of my homeschool curricula plans to keep it real and balanced with the Government School experience called “Socialization.”

-Any leftover cookies are sold door to door.
-The kids learn economics by selling them to the neighbors based on the appraised value of their property.
+ANYWAY: Any leftover cookies are sold door to door.
+The kids learn basic Progressive economics by selling them to the neighbors, not based on what the market will bear, but rather based on the appraised value of the neighbor’s property.
 The more expensive the house, the more the cookies cost.
-This is a

-lesson-plan “two-fer” as it teaches the principle of progressive taxation and the politics of class envy all at once.
+This is a lesson-plan “two-fer” as it teaches the principle of progressive taxation and the politics of class envy all at once.
 People who don’t buy cookies are asked, “Are you against education or do you just hate children?”
-If they STILL don’t buy cookies, the children sell them to their publicly schooled kids as they get off the bus.
+If they STILL don’t buy cookies, my little public school-skippers are instructed to sell the cookies to the neighbor’s publicly schooled kids as they get off the bus.

-The money goes to me (as head of the school administration) to buy a new flat screen TV.
+As I stated earlier, the money goes to me (as head of the school administration) to buy educational enhancing tools like a new flat screen TV.
 It helps me relax so I can do a better job administrating my school.
-Anything that goes towards the “teacher’s lounge” is bound to advance the learning process.
-Mom pays for school supplies our of her budget.
-This leaves less money for food and qualifies our kids for the free lunch program.
+Anything that goes towards the “teacher’s lounge” likewise, advances the learning process.
+It’s all good, and all for the children.
+Mom pays for school supplies out of her budget (just like public schoolers.)
+Bonus: This leaves the family with less money for food and qualifies our kids for the free lunch program.

 As part of my “Kids need to experience real life” lesson plan, every month or so, when the children are given their scheduled bathroom break (complete with hall passes) I randomly yank one of the kids into the bathroom and offer them drugs.
 When they “just say no” they get a swirlie and a threat that they better not tell anyone (like Mom) or they’ll be in REAL trouble.